skiadas/SoftwareDevelopmentPracticumCourse/cheatsheets/OOPBasics.md

 - Objects can have the same interface/type, but different implementations.
 A call like `o.draw()` sends the `draw` message to the `o` object.
 Therefore `o` must implement an interface that contains a `draw` method, but we don't know what specific implementation of `draw` is executed until runtime.
 At runtime, the implementation of `draw` that the specific object `o` has will be executed.
 This is known as **dynamic binding**.
 - Dynamic binding allows us to write programs based on an object's interface, then swap objects at runtime, as long as they have the same interface.
 This allows us to vary the implementation without changing the code, so that the result of `o.draw()` can vary depending on which specific method is executed.
 This ability to substitute an object with a given interface for another object with the same interface is called **polymorphism**.

-    Example: We can defined two different classes for "points": A `XYPoint` class, which defines a point via its x,y coordinates, and a `PolarPoint` class, which defines a point via polar coordinates, namely the distance `r` from the origin and the angle `theta` that the point forms with the x-axis. *But* both points have a `getX()` method that returns the x coordinate of the point.
+    Example: We can define two different classes for "points": A `XYPoint` class, which defines a point via its x,y coordinates, and a `PolarPoint` class, which defines a point via polar coordinates, namely the distance `r` from the origin and the angle `theta` that the point forms with the x-axis. *But* both points have a `getX()` method that returns the x coordinate of the point.
 For the `XYPoint` instances it simply returns the stored `x` value, for the `PolarPoint` instances in computes `r * Math.cos(theta)`.
 Both classes implement the same `Point` interface.
 A user who has received an object that implements the Point interface knows that they can do `p.getX()`, but they don't know nor care whether it is the `XYPoint`'s method that gets executed or the `PolarPoint`'s method.

+    Such a user can for example be given two points `p1` and `p2`, and can compute their `x`-distance by doing `p1.getX() - p2.getX()`, without needing to know whether the points are both `XYPoint` instances, or both `PolarPoint` instances, or one of each, or some competely different kind of points altogether.

 ## Classes